SolUrsi/MV_Final_Project/README.md

 # GestureBot ROS 2 Project

-This project utilizes ROS 2 Humble within a Docker container to host a gesture detection node that controls a simulated or physical TurtleBot3 Waffle Pi robot (hopefully).
+This project utilizes ROS 2 Humble within a Docker container to host a gesture detection node that controls a simulated or physical TurtleBot3 Waffle Pi robot.

 ## Prerequisites :shipit: